 In essence, leadership can no longer claim they didn’t see the emails, or get your voicemail, or conveniently “forget” the conversation you might have had.

-You’ve just required leadership to confront the Emperor Has No Clothes reality: that they’ve been collecting large sums of compensation while misserving shareholders and being negligent to the fiduciary responsibility of the company.Even worse, chain restaurants are expecting customers to pay for their selfish behavior by passing along the… Click To Tweet
+You’ve just required leadership to confront the Emperor Has No Clothes reality: that they’ve been collecting large sums of compensation while misserving shareholders and being negligent to the fiduciary responsibility of the company.Even worse, chain restaurants are expecting customers to pay for their selfish behavior by passing along the costs of all their inefficiencies.
+Click To Tweet

 Well now activist investors have the ammunition they need to push in positive change for shareholders.